 AIM began offering services on January 19, 2015, to all Saskatchewan families who require additional services beyond what is currently available to them within the province.
-Approximately 19 children with Down syndrome are born in Saskatchewan every year.
+After opening our doors in January 2015, the program has continued to expand, growing from 42 children to 81.
+This shows a growing need for these type of services as approximately 19 children with Down syndrome are born in Saskatchewan each year.

 AIM is able to provide these different programs because of financial support from the Saskatchewan government, along with donations from different corporations, local businesses, families, and private individuals.
 Our grand opening was on January 8th, 2015, to announce government funding of the program.
 This event was attended by the Premier Brad Wall, Minister of Education Don Morgan, Minister of Social Services Donna Harpauer, the Mayor of Saskatoon, with a number of MLAs, families, and other supporters in attendance.